Relocating to Seattle

 If you are looking to relocate, here are some helpful tips and links to get you started.

 Flights — Seattle Tacoma International Airport (airport code: SEA) is the primary airport in the Puget Sound, with both domestic and international flights.
 Located approximately 17 miles from Northeastern University—Seattle, various public transportation systems, taxis, and shared vans serve the airport.
 Visit Seatac’s Ground Transportation website for more information.

 Public Transit — An Orca card will cover transportation on Seattle’s buses, trains, and ferries.
 Learn more about fares and monthly passes.

-Driving — New drivers in the U.S. are required to take both a written and on-road driving exam.
+Driving — New drivers are required to take both a written and on-road driving exam.
 In order to obtain a U.S. driver’s license, please visit the Washington State Department of Licensing.

 There are various rental options for both single and shared living in the Seattle area.
 Many students live in buildings with studio or one-bedroom apartments.
 Often, single-family houses are rented out with individuals inhabiting different bedrooms while sharing the kitchen and living area.

 - For basic information about living in Seattle, visit the City of Seattle’s Living in Seattle resource site, which includes extensive information about housing, transportation, attractions, utility bills, and more.